Laser Resurfacing in London

 Ablation and coagulation – how do these matter?

 Er:YAG laser is very well absorbed in water.
-Water is the main chromophore for ablative lasers like the older CO2 lasers and the newer Er:YAG lasers.
+Water is the primary chromophore for ablative lasers like the older CO2 lasers and the newer Er:YAG lasers.
 CO2 lasers have less ablation efficiency due to their lower absorption in water.
 Er:YAG laser is much more efficiently absorbed in water than CO2 lasers.
-This allows our lasers to vaporise the target tissue of skin with extreme micron level accuracy without undesired thermal coagulation effects.
-It is these collateral thermal effects seen with the CO2 laser which are very often responsible for post inflammatory hyperpigmentation or PIH, persistent erythema (redness) and prolonger recovery times.
+This allows our lasers to vaporise the target tissue of skin with extreme micron-level accuracy without undesired thermal coagulation effects.
+These collateral thermal effects seen with the CO2 laser are very often responsible for post-inflammatory hyperpigmentation or PIH, persistent erythema (redness), and prolonged recovery times.
 Coagulation will always accompany ablation with CO2 lasers – not so with Er:YAG technology.

-The dual mode Erbium allows the operator to fine tine the ratios between Er:YAG ablation and coagulation all the way from ‘cold’ ablation to non-ablative coagulation.
-The versatile nature of dual mode Erbium laser technology is now the standard of care for laser skin resurfacing.
+The dual mode Erbium allows the operator to fine-tune the ratios between Er:YAG ablation and coagulation all the way from ‘cold’ ablation to non-ablative coagulation.
+The versatile nature of dual-mode Erbium laser technology is now the standard of care for laser skin resurfacing.

-Erbium laser resurfacing is best suited for those patients with the lighter Fitzpatrick 1 and 2 skin types.
-As part of a skin preconditioning routine, all patients need to apply topical skin products 2–3 times per week for 4–6 weeks and stop seven days before laser treatment.
-A 1-week course of antivirals 500 mg 4 times daily is started one day before the procedure.
+Erbium laser resurfacing is best suited for patients with lighter Fitzpatrick 1 and 2 skin types.
+As part of a skin preconditioning routine, all patients must apply topical skin products 2–3 times per week for 4–6 weeks and stop seven days before laser treatment.
+A one-week course of 500 mg of antivirals four times daily is started one day before the procedure.

 Non-ablative laser resurfacing using Erbium Glass laser is better suited for patients with Fitzpatrick skin types 3-5.